The Ledge

 Every day I give gratitude for having found my true family.
 In our world there are very few places, but they are alive, and everything else is irrelevant.
 Surreal Urbania, Americana, wherever - it doesn't matter.
 It all is a kind of gray dream, one scene flowing into another like an endless background for inspiration and profit.

 There is one truth their world gets right, the few times they believe it, and it's that life is what's valued.
 But not all people are alive.
 My sisters and brothers, our world... they understand me, and I them.
-We are all we have in this world whose laws are against us....
+We are all we have in this world whose truths are against us....

 INT.
 WOMAN WALKS INTO A STUDIO